-- Build a retail cluster in the core area of downtown.
-Promote by Chamber with data on market. buying power, and growth/job opportunities in Terrebonne Parish.
+- Build a retail cluster in the core area of downtown. - Promote by Chamber with data on market, buying power, and growth/job opportunities in Terrebonne Parish.
 The Chamber should actively recruit small retail, primarily Louisiana or nearby small specialty retail that could expand into the area from NOLA, BR, Lafayette, Texas, and Mississippi.
-Apparel and collectibles, accessory stores, antiques. sustainable products, art, kitchen stores with cooking classes, specialized fishing and hunting stores, cafes, coffee shops, repurposed products, consignment shops, etc. - Promote historic tax credits for renovation in Houma Historic District. - Provide better parking opportunities a parking garage and overall parking plan will help. - Offer expedited approvals and waiver of fees for new retail locating in the retail cluster area, or in any part of downtown.
+Apparel and accessory stores, collectibles, antiques, sustainable products, art, kitchen stores with cooking classes, specialized fishing and coffee hunting cafes, stores, shops, repurposed products, consignment shops, etc. - Promote historic tax credits for renovation in Houma Historic District.

+- Provide better parking opportunities a parking garage and overall parking plan will help. - Offer expedited approvals and waiver of fees for new retail locating in the retail cluster area, or in any part of downtown.
 This will require coordination of agencies and utility companies.

-- Parish government should take the lead in setting this up. - Establish and enforce blight ordinances that require downtown properties be properly maintained to that unattractive "eyesores" are removed from the downtown area.
+Parish government should take the lead in setting this up. - Establish and enforce blight ordinances that require downtown properties be properly maintained so that unattractive "eyesores" are removed from the downtown area.